Tramore: Tourism

-The Promenade, erected in 1914, serves as a popular tourist spot in Tramore and is the focus of the attractions of the strand during the summer.
-The Cliff Road was built in 1872 as a carriageway on the site of an old Coastguard path and provides access to Newtown Head and the men's swimming club.

 Waterford and Tramore Racecourse

 Tramore is known for a horse-racing festival that has been held every August for more than 200 years.
 The horses used to run along the strand, the route later moved to a purpose-built racecourse.
 Soon after the railway arrived, Lord Doneraile and James Delahunty built a racecourse at Riverstown.
 Racing continued here until 1911 when the area finally succumbed to the sea, and, at low tide, one can still see part of the racecourse from the back strand.

 Tramore Racecourse was built at Graun Hill in 1912.
 The course has been developed and improved and is regularly used as a venue for shows and music events.

-Walks

-The scenic landscape of Tramore, represented by the strand and cliffs, attracts many walkers.
-Walks in the locality include the Doneraile Walk, Cliff Road Walk, as well as the 5 km Strand walk commonly called 'down the back and up the front'.
-Another attraction between March and September every year is the set up of "The Amusements" a small amusement park with a selection of rides and other attractions opposite the beach.